 Money for the trip √

-Vacation approved √
+Vacation Leave approved √

-Book your plane ticket and transit flights
+Book your flight ticket (and transit flights if needed)

 – Some hotels offer complimentary airport shuttle, do check with your hotel before the trip.
 And if you are arriving at odd hours, it might just be better to book a cab.